fleekxyz/fleek-xyz-docs/README.md

 ### 👩‍🎨 Custom domain

-A custom domain (cloudflare) is setup to point to github pages as `docs.fleek.network`.
+A custom domain (cloudflare) is setup to point to github pages as `docs.fleek.xyz`.

 The `docusaurus.config.js` and `config.docsearch.json` are set to use the custom domain.
-There's another file to persist the custom name for github pages, the `static.CNAME` that should contain the `docs.fleek.network` custom domain.
+There's another file to persist the custom name for github pages, the `static.CNAME` that should contain the `docs.fleek.xyz` custom domain.

 This is important as otherwise, the DNS checkup would fail!